Last updated: Dec-11-2024

 Unsigned jQuery upload is an option for performing upload without the need to generate a signature.
 However, for security reasons, only this restricted set of upload parameters can be specified directly when performing unsigned upload calls.

-Unsigned upload options are controlled by an upload preset, so in order to use this feature you first need to enable unsigned uploading from the Upload page of the Console Settings.
+Unsigned upload options are controlled by an upload preset, so in order to use this feature you first need to enable unsigned uploading from the Upload Presets of the Console Settings.
 An upload preset is used to define which upload options will be applied to images that are uploaded unsigned with that preset specified.
 You can edit the preset at any point in time (or create additional upload presets), to define the parameters that will be used for all images that are uploaded unsigned from user browsers or mobile applications.

 Implementing unsigned direct uploading entails the following steps: